dubovikmaster/parallelbar/README.md

 ![](https://raw.githubusercontent.com/dubovikmaster/parallelbar/main/gifs/one_bar_imap.gif)

-## New in version 0.2.0
+## Exception handling
-Thanks to the [pebble](https://github.com/noxdafox/pebble), it is now possible to handle exceptions and set timeouts for the execution of tasks by the process in the **progress_map** function.
+You can handle exceptions and set timeouts for the execution of tasks by the process.
 Consider the following toy example:

 ```python